Set up Cross-doc sync tables

 Can I update the data in the source table from my Cross-doc sync table?

 Yes!
 With two-way sync, you can make edits directly in your sync table and have those reflected in your source table.
-Check out the section on two-way sync above to learn more.
+Check out this article to learn more.

 Will my source table's hidden columns and rows get transferred to my sync table?